Vluuks/AndroidPractice/Week2/Lab/README.md

 ➡️ **Exercise 1.2:** *What do you think would happen if we gave the constructor private access as well?*

+{% spoiler "Reminder: Compiling and running Java code" %}
+To compile your Java file to a .class file, use this command on the terminal:

+        javac YourJavaFileName.java

+After compilation, you can run your program using:

+        java YourJavaFileName
+{% endspoiler %}

+{% next "Next: Java vs. Android" %}

 {% next "Next: Getters and setters" %}
 &nbsp;
 <a name="getters-setters"></a>